FatScythe/Musica/README.md

 ### Future Feature
 1. Request Data from an API (done)
-2. Play, pause, shuffle, and loop audio data (pending)
+2. Play, pause, shuffle, and loop audio data (done)
 3. Search (done)
-4. Like and collections
+4. Like and collections (maybe)

 ## Available Scripts